All Authors A-Z

 Alan Guth, after receiving his doctorate at the Massachusetts Institute of Technology, held positions at Princeton University, Columbia, Cornell and the Stanford Linear Accelerator Center.
 He is now the V. F. Weisskopf Professor of Physics at MIT.
 He has been elected to the US National Academy of Sciences and the American Academy of Arts and Sciences, and has been awarded the Eddington Medal of the Royal Astronomical Society in London.

 Lia Habel was born into a time of unparalleled ugliness - it was called 'the Eighties'.
-It was horrible, but yet it brought Lia the video for Thriller by Michael Jackson, and a burning interest in zombies followed.
-A self-described 'zombie anthropologist', Lia has seen a lot of zombie movies.
-She lives in Jamestown, NY, with her three cats, Ebeneezer, ZZ and Bloody Mary.
+It was horrible - but yet it brought Lia the video for Thriller by Michael Jackson, and a burning interest in zombies followed.
+A self-described 'zombie anthropologist', Lia has seen every zombie movie ever made.
+She lives in Washington DC with her three cats, Ebeneezer, ZZ and Bloody Mary.
+DEARLY, DEPARTED is her debut novel.

 J. A. Cuddon was a writer, school teacher and academic.
 Best known for his Dictionary of Literary Terms, he also produced the large Dictionary of Sport and Games, as well as several novels, plays and travel books.
 He also edited two anthologoies of supernatural fiction.
 He died in 1996.
 M.A.R.
 Habib received his doctorate from the University of Oxford, and is Professor of English at Rutgers University.
 He is the author of seven books, including A History Of Literary Criticism: From Plato to the Present (2005), and editor of the Cambridge History of Literary Criticism, Vol. VI (2013).
 He is currently writing a book entitled Hegel and the Foundations of Modern Literary Theory.